zhongzisha/alphafold3_google/docs/performance.md

 #### NVIDIA A100 (40 GB)

-AlphaFold 3 can run on a single NVIDIA A100 (40 GB) with the following configuration changes:
+AlphaFold 3 can run on inputs of size up to 4,352 tokens on a single NVIDIA A100 (40 GB) with the following configuration changes:

 1. Enabling [unified memory](#unified-memory).
 1. Adjusting `pair_transition_shard_spec` in `model_config.py`: